Babu1107/INDIA-TAMILNADU-CENSUS-2011-ANALYSIS/README.md

   5. The highest concentration of Hindu is in Chennai district
   6. The highest concentration of Muslims is in Ramanathapuram district
   7. The highest concentration of Christian is in Kanyakumari district
+  8. Male literacy stands at 77.59 percent while female literacy is at 66.08 percent.